UnaBiz/unashield/docs/index.md

 delay(10000);                                         //  Wait 10 seconds.
 {% endhighlight %}

-This sends a SIGFOX message containing the bytes "0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0a 0x0b 0x0c".
+This sends a Sigfox message containing the bytes "0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0a 0x0b 0x0c".

-Note that we may not send two messages within 10 seconds due to the SIGFOX rate limit.
-Each SIGFOX device may send up to 140 messages within a 24-hour period.
+Note that we may not send two messages within 10 seconds due to the Sigfox rate limit.
+Each Sigfox device may send up to 140 messages within a 24-hour period.

 ## Sending a text message